trcodestore/zuul-put-demo/README.md

 * java -jar target/gateway-0.0.1-SNAPSHOT.jar
 * Zuul will run on localhost:8081 and will forward all requests from http://localhost:8081/file/** to http://localhost:8082/file/**

-### Compile and run the restful fileservice project
+### Compile and run the fileservice project

 * cd fileservice
 * mvn clean install
-* java -jar target/gateway-0.0.1-SNAPSHOT.jar
+* java -jar target/fileservice-0.0.1-SNAPSHOT.jar
 * The service runs on localhost:8082 and has 3 endpoints:
   * POST to "localhost:8082/file/post".
 Consumes multipart/form-data.
 Expects 1 form parameter named "file", payload should be a file
   * PUT to "localhost:8082/file/put".
 Consumes multipart/form-data.
 Expects 1 form parameter named "file", payload should be a file